fredrikalindh/ft_containers_tester/README.md

 # ft_containers_tester

 Tester for ft_containers.
-To run this gtest has to be installed.
-Do this with the `gtest_installer.sh` If it doesn't work you have to install cmake first: Do this with brew install cmake
+To run this gtest has to be installed: `gtest_installer.sh` If it doesn't work you have to install cmake first: `brew install cmake`

 ### To use the test
 Place your hpp files in the includes folder and uncomment the files you have